Talent Management

 This is the status quo today: personnel development measures such as those traditionally offered in seminar hotels or coaching situations.
 However, I question the success of these measures – i.e. the concrete benefit for the company – massively:

-A person – let’s call him a trainer or consultant – has an information advantage and communicates this in a target group-oriented way.
+A person – let’s call him a trainer or consultant – has an information advantage and communicates this to the target group.
 The participants acquire this information.
 However, I consider it not only unproven, but even extremely doubtful that this will result in competence in everyday working life, i.e. a skill that generates added value for the company.
-Because information received is not the same as knowledge; applying it in a seminar is not the same as skill: You may have learned everything about driving in theory – but it does not mean that this knowledge will make you a good driver.
+Because information received is not the same as knowledge; applying it in a seminar is not the same as skill: You can have learned everything about driving in theory – but it doesn’t mean that this knowledge makes you a good driver.

 I believe that the gain for the company resulting from most personnel development measures is very manageable.
 For me, the main benefit of such events is to generate curiosity among the participants and to form networks across departments and possibly also across locations.
 These are certainly important topics, but for me they have nothing to do with personnel “development” at all, but with cultural development within the company.
 The importance of this should not be underestimated, but the actual goal – the development of skills – is not achieved through the classic form of personnel development, i.e. through seminars.